aymerick/kowa/README.md

 When you change server code, you have to rebuild it with `go build` and restart it.

-When you change a `SASS` file in `willy` theme you don't have to rebuild the server, by you have to rebuild the theme:
+When you change a `SASS` file in a theme you don't have to rebuild the server, but you have to rebuild the theme:

     $ cd themes/willy
     $ grunt build